JeremyParry/H-Link-Docs/README.md

 ## Instructions:
 ### Step 1: Heat Pump Dissasembly:
+ - turn of heatpump at master switch

+Switch is typically located near the outdoor unit, ensure the green light is no longer illuminated on the indoor unit.

  - Remove three screws

 These are located along the bottom side of the indoor unit with  plastic covers that just pull off.

  - Undo 6 clips

 Using a flat srewdriver first undo to 4 along the top followed by the two under the filter cover.

  - Remove the electronics housing cover

 Remove Tape if present and undo three screws